realm/realm-dotnet/README.md

 ![Realm](https://github.com/realm/realm-.net/raw/master/logo.png)

 Realm is a mobile database that runs directly inside phones, tablets or wearables.

-This repository holds the source code for the C# versions of Realm, for use in Xamarin and generic C#.
+This repository holds the source code for the C# versions of Realm (Currently only Xamarin for iOS and Android is supported.)

 ## Features